opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 GET _cat/<operation_name>?v
 ```

-To see all the available headers, you can use the `?help` parameter:
+To see all the available headers, use the `?help` parameter:

 ```json
 GET _cat/<operation_name>?help
 ```

-To limit the output to a subset of headers, you can use the `?h` parameter:
+To limit the output to a subset of headers, use the `?h` parameter:

 ```json
 GET _cat/<operation_name>?h=<header_name_1>,<header_name_2>&v